sammyf/copycure/README.md

 ```
 __parameters__

-`-m mem` : stores the checksums in memory, while `-m sql` uses a temporary SQLite database to store them.
-`-m sql` : is default if you omit the flag.
+* `-m mem|sql` : stores the checksums either in RAM or in a temporary SQLite database. `-m sql` is default.
 Which option is best for you depends a lot on the speed of your RAM and your drive in your system.

-`-y` : do not ask for confirmation before deleting files
+* `-y` : do not ask for confirmation before deleting files. ( asking is default)
-`-e` : exclude any filepath containing any of the comma separated values.
+* `-e` : exclude any filepath containing any of the comma separated values.
 For example `-e .venv,.git,LICENSE.md`
 would ignore anything whose path include .venv, .git or LICENSE.md